ethersphere/bee-docs/docs/installation/quick-start.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Bee is a versatile piece of software that caters to a diverse array of use cases.
-It can be run in several different modes which each offer different features.
+It can be run in several different modes which each offer different features which are best suited for different users.
 There are three main categories of nodes: full nodes, light nodes, and ultra-light nodes.

 ### Comparison of Node Types
 | Feature      | Full Node | Light Node |Ultra-light Node|